 The Isle of Coll is a rugged and beautiful island, located in the Inner Hebrides off the West Coast of Scotland, with a population of around 200.
-The island is a popular destination for those wishing amazing beaches, huge skies, stuning sunsets and general tranquility.
-There is also an abundence of wildlife, with seabirds, seals, basking sharks and dolphins all visible from its shores, while the meadows and moorland have large numbers of small birds and game, including the very rare conrcrake.
+The island is a popular destination for those wishing amazing beaches, stunning sunsets and general tranquillity.
+There is also an abundance of wildlife, with seabirds, seals, basking sharks and dolphins all visible from its shores, while the meadows and moorland have large numbers of small birds and game, including a very rare corncrake.

 All the ferries serving Coll run out of Oban and there are legs to/from Tiree.
 The ferry normally takes 2hr 45 minutes from Oban, 55 minutes from Tiree.
 It is advisable to bring a car and to book a place in advance!

 In the summer the ferry rides are spectacular and you may spot dolphins, whales, basking sharks!

 There is an airstrip in Coll, you can travel on light planes and helicopters!
 Make sure you contact Oban Airport at 01631572910 for permission.